 Laminaria rodriguezii is confined to very deep areas of the Mediterranean Sea (Balearic and Alboran Island) and of the Gorringe Bank where this species has been repeatedly reported in several locations over the last decade (Figure 3f).
 The few available temporal data from the Adriatic sea, obtained in surveys undertaken between 1948-49 and 2002, showed that this species has become exceptionally rare or has completely disappeared from this area.
 Repeated surveys in 2010 showed no recovery of the species.
 These losses have been linked to intensive trawling (Zuljevic et al. 2011).
 In other areas of France, Italy and Tunisia the species records date back mainly to the 1960-70s, while in this work recent accessible information on the status of these populations was not found.

 Saccorhiza polyschides forests are distributed along the European coastline from the Strait of Messina (Ribera et al. 1992), to the Isla de Alborán (Conde and Flores Moya 2000) up to Mid Norway (Brattegard and Holthe 2001).
-A trend of decrease in S. polyschides´s abundance is indicated in this study for southern Europe.
+A trend of decrease in S. polyschides abundance is indicated in this study for southern Europe.
 In the northern Iberian Peninsula (with exception of the Bay of Biscay) this species seems to have maintained stable distribution over the last years but no data are available on trends in this area (Figure 4a).
 South of the S. polyschides forests in north Iberia, two sharp declines in density were observed along the coast by comparing records from 1960 to nowadays, the first below latitude 41°N (mean density < 10 individuals m-2) followed by an even sparser region in the south (mean density < 5 individuals m-2), below latitude 38°N (Assis et al. 2013).
 In this southernmost region, temporal data of abundance indicated strong demographic regressions, local extinctions, and extinctions followed by recolonizations that were confirmed by genetic analyses, since bottleneck signs were retrieved for three of these southernmost populations (Assis et al. 2013).
-Interestingly, the detection of bottleneck signs from genetic data was only possible few generations after such demographic changes; and illustrates that this regression is a contemporary phenomenon now occurring in the studied region.
+Interestingly, the detection of bottleneck signs from genetic data was only possible a few generations after such demographic changes; and illustrates that this regression is a contemporary phenomenon now occurring in the studied region.
 There was no information on the status and trends in the Norwegian population of this species.
 In France and UK, the distribution of this species appears more or less stable even if in some areas a reduction in abundance has been recorded.
 In a few localities an expansion trend was referred for this species, which could be favoured by some local decrease of L. digitata, due to harvesting.
 No updated dataset was available for the Mediterranean, although the presence of S. polyschides is known in this area .
 The only detailed record for the species from the Strait of Messina, where data collected in 1998-2000 were compared with past maps by Moio and Buta 1971, reported a marked contraction in the distribution of the species along the coast of Calabria, between Villa S. Giovanni and Capo Paci (Zampino and Di Martino 2000).
 Local experts contacted by the authors (D. Serio) suggested that nowadays the species may be no longer present in the Strait of Messina.